vsekhar/browser-ablation/README.md

 ```

 Ablation of `time-to-first-byte` is approximated by applying a delay as soon as the ablation parameter is read.
 For greater accuracy, we may recommend (require?) that ablation of `time-to-first-byte` be declared via a header.

+Javascript ablation delays script execution at various stages.
+Abaltion of `javascript-time-to-first-byte` delays the availability of the payload of the first JS fetch.
+Ablation of `javascript-first-{parse,compile}` delays the start of parsing or compiling the first javascript payload.

 ### Subresources